piotrwawrzyn/bitcoin-watch/README.md

 ## Instalation and usage

 So you have the [ESP8266 D1 Mini and D1 Mini TFT Shield](https://www.tindie.com/products/brianlough/d1-mini-tft-shield/) already?
-Great, installation is straightforward and should only take you about 10 minutes.
+Great, installation is straightforward and should only take you about 10 to 20 minutes.
 No deeper technical knowledge required.
 Below I will guide you step by step how to upload the software on your board and then how to add your own customized cryptos as well!

 ### Uploading the project to your board (step by step)